viniciushnf/ESP32-S3-Bruce-ST7735-1.8/wiring-diagram/README.md

 * The NRF24L01 adapter includes a voltage regulator and filtering capacitors that provide a stable 3.3V supply, improving reliability, communication range, and overall performance.

 * Using the adapter is highly recommended to prevent connection issues, random resets, and packet loss.

+---

+## :bulb: Infrared Transmitter Circuit

+* The 2N2222 transistor is used to drive the infrared transmitting LED.

+* An ESP32-S3 GPIO cannot safely provide the current required for a powerful IR transmission, so the transistor acts as a switch that allows the LED to draw more current directly from the power supply.

+* This increases the infrared signal strength, improves transmission range, and helps protect the ESP32-S3 GPIO from excessive current.